Lyquix/tpl_lyquix/docs/js.md

 Provides an interface to open, close and update accordions programatically.

+Triggers Google Analytics events on accordion open and close.

 **Analytics [`js/lib/analytics.js`](../js/lib/analytics.js)**

 Provides functionality for custom event tracking with Google Analytics:

   * **Outbound Links:** Track outbound links (links pointing to a different domain) that users follow when leaving your site.
 This is recorded as an event that is triggered right before the browser abandons the page.
   * **Download Links:** Track download links, such as PDF files, Microsoft Office files, text files, etc. that don't have JavaScript capabilities and normally don't generate a page view.
-This custom event tracks the link as a page view.
+By default, this custom event tracks the link as a page view.
   * **Scroll Depth:** Tracks the maximum percentage of a page that was visible to the user.
 This metric can be used to get a sense on whether users are scrolling down on pages to extend beyond the fold.
 An event is triggered right before abandoning the page, and reports the maximum tenth percentage (e.g. 10%, 20%, ..., 100%).
   * **Photo Gallery:** Generates events on gallery open, as well as individual events for each image displayed, including the image URL.
   * **Video Player:** Tracks events in YouTube and Vimeo players.
 It automatically enabled Javascript API if not enabled in the embed code.
 It tracks Start, progress and completion events, for example: Start, 10%, 20%, ..., 90%, Complete.
   * **User Active:** Keeps track of the time a user is active while viewing a page.
 It uses several techniques to assess if the user is active or not.
 Reports the percentage and absolute time that the user has been active and inactive.
 Tracking stops after 30 minutes.
+  * **Rage Clicks:** detects rage clicks (rapid sequence of clicks in nearby area), and triggers a Google Analytics event for it.
   * **JavaScript Errors:** Tracks unique JavaScript errors, providing information on the error message, the location of the error (file, line, column).
 These events are useful to identify errors affecting specific browsers or operating systems.

 **AutoResize [`js/lib/autoresize.js`](../js/lib/autoresize.js)**